vitor-de-castro/underrated/README.md

 ### 🎯 Filters
 - Filter by league (Premier League, La Liga, Bundesliga, Serie A, Ligue 1, Other European, MLS, All European)
-- Filter by position (Forward, Midfielder, Defender, Goalkeeper)
-- Filter by rarity (Limited, Rare, Super Rare, Unique)
-- Filter by max price (ETH)
-- Filter by minimum value score
+- Filter by position, rarity, max price, minimum value score
 - Collapsible filter panel — clean on mobile
 - Clear all filters button

 ### 🔃 Sort Options
-- Sort by value score (default)
+- Sort by value score (default), ending soonest, price low/high

-- Sort by ending soonest
-- Sort by price low to high
-- Sort by price high to low
+### ❓ How It Works Modal
+- Discrete `?` button in the header
+- Explains value score, price trends, FPL stats and AI analyst to new users

 ---